Samsung/TizenRT/docs/HowToDebugACrash.md

 in the stackdump, use the addr2line tool to find the source code line number.
 Thus, you can reconstruct the call stack at the time of crash.

 ## Example debugging scenario
-Here you can see an example scenario when a crash has occured.
+Here you can see an example scenario when a crash has occurred.
 Since the stackdump is enabled, the system will print the stack and register values.
 It is seen from the linker script that the text section is loaded in the address range 0x0E000000 to 0x10000000.
 In the stack dump shown below, we will select all values that fall in this range and use the addr2line tool to obtain the callstack as shown.